The browser you are using is not supported. Please consider using a modern browser.

 This year we mark World Refugee Day, on June 20, aware that welcoming refugees and asylum-seekers is more important than ever.
 Halfway through 2022, the United Nations High Commissioner for Refugees (UNHCR) raised its estimate of the number of displaced people around the world, from 89.3 at the end of 2021 to 103 million.
 Families flee their homes for many reasons: conflict (as we’ve seen in Sudan and the Russia-Ukraine War), persecution, human rights violations, growing violence toward and exclusion of Indigenous and African-descent communities, and natural disasters intensified by Earth’s climate crisis.
 Lengthy periods of displacement in camps wear on the uprooted, affecting their health, access to education, and financial security.
 We must live out the calling of our faith by seeking justice, peace and protection for our refugee and migrant siblings.

-The United States has been a global leader in refugee resettlement, welcoming people of diverse religious traditions and racial and ethnic backgrounds.
+The United States has been a global leader in refugee resettlement, welcoming people of all religious traditions and racial and ethnic backgrounds.
 Yet we can still do more to set a positive example in the world; last year, with an annual ceiling of 125,000 refugees, the U.S. welcomed only 25,465.
 God’s intention, revealed through Scripture, is that all people will have life abundantly and experience well-being.
 We all want our families to grow up in the best possible environment so that they might flourish.
 God’s power enables us to rise above fear and exclusion and to love as God loves.

 Since World War II, Lutherans in the United States have responded to God’s call by leading resettlement efforts, working hand in hand with the United States Refugee Admissions Program, and welcoming those who seek safety and security.
 Global Refuge — the largest faith-based nonprofit in the United States dedicated to serving immigrants, asylum-seekers and refugees — has welcomed more than 500,000 refugees and asylum-seekers since 1939, working alongside dedicated Lutheran congregations and affiliates to ensure their resettlement in communities across the United States.
 Our advocacy is informed by the knowledge that we are all children of God, with inherent dignity given by our Creator.
 We work tirelessly to ensure that policymakers nationwide establish policies that acknowledge and affirm these principles.